Rural Bus Service & Pick Up

 It should be noted if the ECS (Kindergarten) program is a half-day program, there is no busing available for noon hour, at the end of the morning program or at the beginning of the afternoon program.

 If the students are accessing an urban bus, the cost for an ECS student is the same as the space is required if the student rides one half day a week or both ways every day during the week.
-In addition, students in the urban areas (Leduc, Devon, Beaumont, New Sarepta) who wish to access any available busing through Black Gold Regional Schools may have to walk three to five blocks to the bus stop.
+In addition, students in the urban areas (Leduc, Devon, Beaumont, New Sarepta) who wish to access any available busing through Black Gold School Division may have to walk three to five blocks to the bus stop.
+It is recommended that a parent or guardian be at the bus stop with the student.

 In Leduc we operate a transfer station on the west side of École Leduc Junior High School both morning and afternoon.
 In Beaumont the bus transfer site is on the school property at École Secondaire Beaumont Composite High School.
 Both sites are fully supervised and all students are transferred prior to buses departing the site.